SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 ````

 ## Comment:
-Notice that this example is far from being a good usage of the capabilities of the Genetic algorithm library.
-It's also
+Please note that this example is far from utilizing the capabilities of the Genetic Algorithm library optimally.
-a terrible approach to solve the N Queen problem (Genome with N/2 Chromosomes??
-2 Genes per Chromosome??
-Bases to store
+It also represents a strange approach for solving the N Queen problem (using a Genome with N/2 Chromosomes,
-an Integer??
-Random selections??
-No Crossover??).
-This seems like a weird implementation, but even so, IT WORKS!!!
+2 Genes per Chromosome, Bases to store an Integer, random selections, and no crossover).
+Despite its unconventional nature, it still WORKS!

-This implementation is just to illustrate that we can define a totally custom GA that can implement daemon actions,
+This example serves to illustrate that you can define a completely customized Genetic Algorithm that can incorporate
-directed convergence strategies, intelligent mutations, complex policies, retrieve stats from the optimization process
+daemon actions, directed convergence strategies, intelligent mutations, complex policies, retrieve statistics from
-...
-We left the library classes open enough to allow the user play around (under his/her own responsibility :relaxed: ).
+the optimization process, etc. We designed the library classes to be flexible enough to enable users to experiment
+(though with their own responsibility :relaxed:) and explore various possibilities.